 North Carolina native brings over 10 years of fundraising experience to Ohio

 The many athletic successes included a transformation of the men’s basketball program including a NCAA Sweet 16 appearance and hiring of successful coaches.
 In addition, he guided four-straight Missouri Valley all-sports trophies during his tenure.
 For his leadership and vision, he was named the Division I Central Region AstroTurf AD of the Year at the 2007 NACDA convention.

-Schaus came to WSU with an impressive background in athletics administration with stints in collegiate athletics at Oregon, Cincinnati, Texas-El Paso and Northern Illinois.
-Known for his excellent communication skills, attention to detail and team-building skills, Schaus has spent nearly 24 years in athletics administration, with a substantial emphasis in external relations and internal management.
+Schaus came to Wichita State with an impressive background in athletics administration with stints at Oregon, Cincinnati, Texas-El Paso and Northern Illinois.
+Known for his excellent communication skills, attention to detail and team-building skills, Schaus has spent over 30 years in athletics administration, with a substantial emphasis in external relations and internal management.
 In 1982, Schaus worked as an intern for the NFL's New England Patriots, and after graduation worked as a publicity assistant for the LPGA Tour before serving as the Director of Marketing for the Washington Redskins.